direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/tree/{workflow}?op=metrics-failed
 ```

-Get the timing metrics of a workflow's instance
+Get the timing metrics of a workflow's instance.
-This returns a total sum of the milliseconds a workflow has been executed for
+This returns a total sum of the milliseconds a workflow has been executed for.

 #### Parameters